kercre123/victor/tools/upload_audio/README.md

 To setup the website for upload audio into Dropbox and put information into DynamoDB, we need:

 - Dropbox: create a DROPBOX TOKEN as the following guide: https://github.com/dropbox/dropbox-sdk-python and add it in `settings.py`
+- DynamoDB:
-- DynamoDB: setup the config and credential as the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html
+  - setup the config and credential as the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html
+  - Create a Table in DynamoDB: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Python.01.html
+  - Replace your column name in your DynamoDB to `home.py line 17-22` if it is different from my column name.
+Change in `DynamoDB.py line 25-30` too.

 ### Running: